chrisbroski/planets/life.md

 An electrical current can be created from a temperature gradient (as in a Peltier heat pump.)
 A gradient could be made in ambient heat with shade or evaporative cooling.

+We create termoelectric devices using semiconductors.
+Maybe this is common in Silicoid life.

 ##### Electrosynthesis

 An electron gradient could be created by natural forces.
 A living creature could conceivably use this for chemical synthesis, though I am not certain how.